DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 Out of scope are the following technologies:
 * Power Apps

   Other app types such as Power Pages/ Canvas apps.
-Model driven apps based on dashboards/ dataverse Table based pages are also out of scope.
+Model driven apps with pages based on dashboards/ dataverse tables are also out of scope.

 * Creation of underlying dataverse data model (We provide a full implementation that only needs to be imported by you into the environment)